desotech-it/carvel/README.md

 >           value: goldie
 > ```

-Apply the configuration with goldie:
+Apply the configuration with `goldie`:

 ```bash
 kapp deploy -a vmug-application -c -f <(ytt -f 03/ -v application_name=goldie)
 ```

-Curl again
+Run `curl` again.

 ```bash
 curl http://vmug2021.vmug2021.svc.cluster.local
 ```

 ### Use kapp together with ytt

-This tools can be used together for change and apply configuration directly on kubernetes.
+`kapp` and `ytt` can be used together to change and apply configurations directly to Kubernetes.

 ```bash
 kapp deploy -a vmug-application -c -f <(ytt -f 03/)